kcpatt27/portfolio/.taskmaster/docs/google-form-setup-guide.md

 **"Website Project Intake Form"**

 ## Form Description
-"Thanks for choosing reishi for your website project!
+"Thanks for choosing me to build your website!
 Please answer all questions clearly — this ensures we can build a website that reflects your business and avoids delays."

 ## Section 1 — Business Info